 “Small is beautiful” is an aptly brief summary of the thinking of Leopold Kohr (1909-1994), an Austrian philosopher influenced by Anarchism and influential on the Green movement.
 In his best-known work, ‘The Breakdown of Nations’, he applied his theory of size to nations.
 Why?
 “There seems only one cause behind all forms of social misery: bigness…” Or, put differently again: “Whenever something is wrong, something is too big.”

 The main question for society, therefore, is “not to grow, but to stop growing.
 The answer: not union but division.”
-Not your average, run-of-the-mill centrist political position.
-Kohr wrote about half a dozen other books in all, also wrote one titled ‘Is Wales Viable?’ – probably thinking Wales too small (paradoxicaly) than too big (unlikely).
+Not something you often hear advocated by politicians.
+Kohr wrote about half a dozen other books in all, also wrote one titled ‘Is Wales Viable?’ – a question that has still not been answered satisfactorily.
 Here are some maps he designed:

 As Kohr saw it, the problem with Europe’s geopolitical makeup was the fact that its states were not equal in size, allowing the ‘big ones’ to dominate the rest.
 Or at least try to, hence the endless series of wars in Europe.
 One way to solve this, would be to chop up the continent into rectangular chunks of territory, disregarding most existing cultural, religious, linguistic and natural boundaries.